m-ab-s/media-autobuild_suite/README.md

         - schannel with gcrypt (1.7.3)
             - enabled by default if openssl or gnutls aren't enabled
             - libgcrypt can be switched by gmp with --enable-gmp
-        - sdl2 (mingw)
-            - enabled by default, use --disable-sdl2 or --disable-ffplay if unwanted
     - Zeranoe-emulating build (in addition to Light)
         - decklink (10.8.3)
         - fontconfig (2.12.1)